.

 After the 2024 renovation, I was impressed by how much they’ve improved the layout and atmosphere.

-These days, it’s my hideaway when the afternoon heat gets unbearable or when the rain gets too heavy.
+These days, it’s the place to go when the heat gets unbearable or when the rain gets too heavy.
 You’ll find everything here: souvenir shops, a huge range of restaurants, Robinson Department Store, electronics, sports clothing, upmarket massage, and a large cinema.

 The Garden Zone at Jungceylon Phuket in Patong Beach